Become a Partner Family

 If you sign up and cannot make it, please call our office to let us know – 507.323.5167.

-At the Informational Meeting you will meet individually with a Habitat for Humanity representative.
+At the Informational Meeting you will meet individually with a Habitat for Humanity staff person.
 You will have an opportunity to get your credit report free of charge.
 It’s critical that Habitat understands your financial situation in order to determine if a Habitat home is the right fit for you at this time.
 THANKS to a grant from the Faribault United Way for granting funds to provide this service.

 Loans May Have Interest